paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-016-national-science-foundation.md

 (b) Executive Order No. 10910 of January 17, 1961, is hereby amended by deleting from its title the words “AND AWARD”, and by deleting the last two sentences of Section 1, and all of Section 2, thereof.

 #### Extension of Term of President’s Committee on the National Medal of Science
 Term of President’s Committee on the National Medal of Science extended until Sept.
-30, 2023, by Ex.
+30, 2025, by Ex.
 Ord.
+No. 14109, Sept.
+29, 2023, 88 F.R.
+68447, set out as a note under [section 1013 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section1013&num=0&edition=prelim), Government Organization and Employees.

+Previous extensions of term of President’s Committee on the National Medal of Science were contained in the following prior Executive Orders:

+Ex.
+Ord.
 No. 14048, Sept.
 30, 2021, 86 F.R.
-55465, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5, Government Organization and Employees.

-Previous extensions of term of President’s Committee on the National Medal of Science were contained in the following prior Executive Orders:
+55465, extended term until Sept.
+30, 2023.

 Ex.
 Ord.
 No. 13889, Sept.
 27, 2019, 84 F.R.
 52743, extended term until Sept.
 30, 2021.